2017 Catalan independence referendum: Aftermath

 On 7 October, tens of thousands of demonstrators rallied in Madrid and Barcelona dressed in white and without flags with the slogan 'Shall we talk?', asking for a deescalation of the political conflict.
 On 8 October, the largest demonstration against Catalan independence in recent Spanish history took place in Barcelona, the local police estimating at about 400,000 the number of participants.
 Former president of the European Parliament Josep Borrell, Nobel Prize winner Mario Vargas Llosa and several representatives of the opposition parties in the Catalan parliament delivered speeches against the independence process.

-According to Swiss national radio, the Foreign Ministry of Switzerland has offered to mediate between the two sides in the crisis.
-However, on 16 October 2017 the Foreign Ministry of Switzerland released a press note declaring that no formal offer was made, also stating that the independent aspirations in Catalonia are an internal affair of Spain and should be resolved within its constitutional order.
-It also made clear that Switzerland fully respects Spanish Sovereignty and that in any case any facilitation of the process could only take place in case that both sides requested it.
+According to Swiss national radio, the Foreign Ministry of Switzerland offered to mediate between the two sides in the crisis.
+However, on 16 October, the Foreign Ministry of Switzerland released a press note declaring that no formal offer was made, also stating that the independent aspirations in Catalonia are an internal affair of Spain and should be resolved within its constitutional order.
+It also made clear that Switzerland fully respects Spanish sovereignty and that in any case any facilitation of the process could only take place in case that both sides requested it.